 How dangerous is it to breathe in dust?
 Find out here.

 The likelihood of developing mesothelioma depends on the extent of a person’s exposure to asbestos.
 Factors that play a role include the duration of the exposure, how much the person inhaled, and the type of asbestos fiber.

 People in jobs with high exposure, such as those working on construction sites, steel mills, or power plants, have the highest risk of developing the disease.

 Even family members who have never entered an asbestos-rich environment can be at risk.
 If a worker accidentally carries fibers home in their clothing, other members of the household can inhale these particles.

 People have known about the link between asbestos and cancer and other lung diseases for more than 60 years.
-Nevertheless, the World Health Organization (WHO) estimated that close to 125 million people globally had exposure to asbestos at work in 2005.
+Nevertheless, the World Health Organization (WHO) estimated that close to

 Regulations in industrialized countries have reduced the risk of exposure to asbestos.
 However, its use remains largely unregulated in many nations.
 As a result, a high number of people are still at risk.